community.sops.sops_encrypt module – Encrypt data with SOPS

 List of KMS encryption context pairs of format key:value.

-This corresponds to the sops --encryption-context option.
+This corresponds to the SOPS --encryption-context option.

 force